awslabs/amazon-timestream-connector-prometheus/README.md

 It is recommended to use the default value for `max_samples_per_send` in Prometheus' [remote write configuration](https://prometheus.io/docs/prometheus/latest/configuration/configuration/#remote_write).

 # Caveats

+### Unsupported SigV4 Authentication
+Prometheus supports SigV4 for the `remote_write` protocol with limitations and lacks SigV4 support for the `remote_read` protocol.
+With the deployment method of the `Prometheus Connector` being a lambda function, the `service` portion of the SigV4 header must be set to the value `execute-api`.
+Prometheus hard-codes this value to `aps`, limiting SigV4 support to Amazon Managed Service for Prometheus.
+Integrating SigV4 support will require `remote_read` SigV4 support added and configuration settings for the `service` portion of the SigV4 header integrated with [Prometheus](https://github.com/prometheus/prometheus).
+See [issue 1](https://github.com/awslabs/amazon-timestream-connector-prometheus/issues/33) for tracking the integration of this feature with the `Prometheus Connector`, and please leave a comment if this is a feature you wish to be added to the repository.

+If SigV4 is required, SigV4 authentication is possible by running Prometheus with a [sidecar](https://github.com/awslabs/aws-sigv4-proxy).
+This will require enabling IAM authentication for the APIGateway deployment, which is not covered in the `Prometheus Connector` documentation.

 ### Unsupported Temporary Security Credentials